johnbeve/PHI-696/Project-3/README.md

 9. The Pellet reasoner in Protege can be used in an incremental reasoning strategy.
 ELI5 when and why one should use Pellet for incremental reasoning.

+ChatGPT's answer
+ELI5: Imagine you are playing with some building blocks to build a tower.
+Every time you add a block to the tower, you don't need to start building the tower from the beginning.
+You just need to add the new block on top of the tower.
+In the same way, when we use Pellet to reason about an ontology, we don't need to start reasoning from the beginning every time we add new information to the ontology.
+Instead, Pellet remembers what it has already figured out and uses that knowledge to figure out what the new information means.
+This is kind of like adding a new block to the tower without starting from the beginning.
+Thus, Pellet is especially important for large, complex ontologies where re-computing all the results every time new information is added would take a long time.

 10. Protege reasoners will not allow you to combine certain properties, e.g. reflexivity and transitivity.
 If you attempt to assert such pairs of the same object property, then run the reasoner, nothing will happen.
 If you combine such properties while a reasoner is running, then ask to synchronize the reasoner, an error will be thrown.
 Provide a table or series of tables illustrating which pairs of properties cannot be combined in Protege, either because nothing happens when the reasoenr is run or because an error is thrown when synchronizing a reasoner after making such changes.
 Review the github docs on [creating tables in markdown](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables).

 ```